datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 print(_)
 ```

-Get a stack leak from `fs:0 + 0x300`, then the offset to the flag pointer (use GDB to figure it out).
+Get a stack leak from `fs:0 + 0x300`, then use the offset to the flag pointer (use GDB to figure it out).

 > I did not need to match libc versions.
 >